LauraRgz/Weather_app/README.md

 [Darksky API](https://darksky.net/dev/docs) gives the weather information of a place giving the coordinates.

 ### Mapbox
-[Mapbox Geocoding API](https://docs.mapbox.com/api/search/#geocoding) gives the coordinates og a place giving the name.
+[Mapbox Geocoding API](https://docs.mapbox.com/api/search/#geocoding) gives the coordinates of a place giving the name.